micromaomao/blog/content/linux-ick/en.md

 <a class="make-diff" href="./diffs/0002-ptrace_traceme-return-0.patch"></a>

 <p class="info">
-  Quick note: instead of making such changes to the kernel, there are alternative to <code>strace</code> which relies on seccomp-unotify instead of ptrace, which also gets around anti-debugging techniques that targets ptrace, and may be more convenient to use in other situations.
+  Quick note: instead of making such changes to the kernel, there are alternatives to <code>strace</code> which rely on seccomp-unotify instead of ptrace, which also get around anti-debugging techniques that target ptrace, and may be more convenient to use in other situations.
 </p>

 Now let's try `strace` it again: